-- I. This appeal is part of a series of appeals (also including T 1262/08, T 1263/08 and T 1266/08) from related applications that tackle the problems of synchronising information for a user having a PC and various portable devices, such as a laptop computer and a personal digital assistant (PDA), or mobile phone. - II.
-The present appeal is against the decision of the examining division to refuse the European patent application No. 01300674.7 according to the state of the file.
-In the communication forming the basis of the decision, the division considered inter alia that claim 1 lacked an inventive step (Article 56 EPC 1973) over US-A-5 926 816 (D5), which the division introduced into the proceedings in the above-mentioned communication, and the skilled person's common general knowledge. - III.
-In the statement setting out the grounds of appeal, the appellant filed an amended claim 1 with a new feature that specified that the first data synchroniser transmitted "at least one data field type" in addition to the difference data.
+- I. This appeal is part of a series of appeals (also including T 1203/08, T 1262/08 and T 1266/08) from related applications that tackle the problems of synchronising information for a user having a PC and various portable devices, such as a laptop computer and a personal digital assistant (PDA), or mobile phone. - II.
+The present appeal is against the decision of the examining division to refuse the European patent application No. 01300681.2 according to the state of the file.
+In the communication forming the basis of the decision, the division considered that the feature of the "application interface" was an extension of subject-matter (Article 123(2) EPC) and that claim 1 lacked essential features (Article 84 EPC 1973).
+Notwithstanding these objections, it was considered that the synchronising device of claim 1 lacked an inventive step (Article 56 EPC 1973) over US-A-5 926 816 (D5), which the division introduced into the proceedings in the above-mentioned communication, and the skilled person's common general knowledge. - III.
+In the statement setting out the grounds of appeal, the appellant filed an amended claim 1 with a new feature relating to a "field mapping module".
+Concerning the "application interface", the appellant stated that this would be "clear to a person skilled in the art from reading the disclosure".
 The appellant also made an auxiliary request for oral proceedings. - IV.
-In the summons, dated 28 June 2010, the Board scheduled oral proceedings for all four related appeals on the 27 and 28 October 2010 with a reserve day on the subsequent day.
-In the communication, the Board summarised the issues to be discussed and tended to agree with the examining division that the previously claimed subject-matter lacked an inventive step and that the new feature lacked support and could not add anything inventive.
+In the summons, dated 28 June 2010, the Board scheduled oral proceedings for all four related appeals on the

+27 and 28 October 2010 with a reserve day on the subsequent day.
+In the communication, the Board summarised the issues to be discussed and, despite the terse reasoning in the grounds of appeal, tended to consider that the feature of the "application interface" was in fact adequately disclosed in the original application.
+The Board, however, tended to agree with the examining division that the previously claimed subject-matter lacked an inventive step and that the new feature did not add anything inventive.